craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of Combine.md

 ### Middlemen
 What does trade look like around here?
 What about guilds?
 Markets?

+Many merchant companies rely on their ability to be mobile, following the demand of their supply as the needs and politics of the Baronies change.
+These bands often perform trade during travel, but gather in larger markets alongside more permanent stalls or stores.

+The [[Guilds of Coalition]] are powerful in the Combine.
+One may imagine that the turmoil of this anarchic place would lead these secret-based job securities to become exposed, spread, and devalued, and yet this is not the case.
+The ability to keep secrets is a prized skill

 ### Craftsmen
 How are the craftsmen organized?
 Guild?
 How are they monitored / maintain their monopoly on knowledge?
 Who's in charge?
 How do they charge?